Kenny Broberg, Piano

 Bronze Medalist of the 2019 International Tchaikovsky Competition

+Meet Pianist Kenny Broberg, Bronze Medalist of the 2019 International Tchaikovsky Competition.
 Kenny was the only American to make the finals of the most prestigious piano competition in the world, held every four years in Moscow.
-A Minnesota native, Kenny came to study with Van Cliburn Gold Medalist Stanislav Ioudenitch in 2016 and is currently pursuing his Master’s Degree at Park.
-Kenny has been chosen as one of five finalists in the American Pianists Awards, held every two years to discover the best aspiring young American jazz or classical pianists.
-This unique and innovative competition spans 13 months and will culminate in April, 2021.
-Good luck, Kenny!
+A Minnesota native, Kenny came to Park International Center for Music to study with Van Cliburn Gold Medalist Stanislav Ioudenitch in 2016 and is currently completing his Master’s Degree.

 Johann Sebastian Bach